 The learned historian is touched that the tsarist government did not take any measures to hold back the economic development of Byelorussia.
 Forgive me for asking, but why should they hold it back?
 To weaken the strength of their Empire?
 The Russian tsars and 'servants of the Fatherland' were not such fools.
 They developed the economies of the conquered territories, but in a way that was useful to them, harnessing these economies to their own.
-And they were so well alerted to the need for the development of these economic field was advanced as the main reason for abolishing the vestiges of Ukrainian home-rule in the times of Catherine II.
+And they were so well alerted to the need for the development of these economies that the necessity for regulation and intensification in the economic field was advanced as the main reason for abolishing the vestiges of Ukrainian home-rule in the times of Catherine II.
 (Compare Teplov's well-known 'Memorandum on Little Russia'.1)